Kontur-Mobile/VisualFSM/README.md

 There might be a case when we can get a `State` via a subscription that is fully equivalent to current running async request, so for this case there are two type of AsyncWorkTask:

-* ExecuteIfNotExist - launch only if equivalent operation is not currently running (priority is given to a running operation)
+* AsyncWorkerTask.ExecuteIfNotExist - launch only if equivalent operation is not currently running (priority is given to a running operation)
-* ExecuteAndCancelExist - relaunch async work (priority is for the new on).
+* AsyncWorkerTask.ExecuteAndCancelExist - relaunch async work (priority is for the new on).

+To handle a state change to state without async work, you must use a task:

+* AsyncWorkerTask.Cancel - stop asynchronous work, if running

 <img src="docs/asyncworker.png" alt="graph" width="600"/>